Jennifer Wagner Blystone, Piano, Violin

 Jessica Mitchell has been playing and studying the cello from a young age.
 She previously attended the Esther Boyer College of Music at Temple University, where she studied with Jeffrey Solow and was a member of the Temple University Symphony Orchestra, as well as several smaller orchestras and chamber ensembles.
 While at Temple, she received chamber music coaching from David Kim and Sidney Curtiss of the Philadelphia Orchestra.

 Jessica is a graduate of Moravian College with a bachelor degree of music in education.
 While at Moravian, she won the student concerto competition in 2010 and was a member of the piano trio, baroque ensemble, and section leader of the Moravian College Community Orchestra.
 In 2011, she created the Strike A Chord Community Orchestra, a summer group in Walnutport, PA, that gives adult students and students with no orchestra programs in their schools the opportunity to play in an ensemble.
 Currently, Jessica is the orchestra director at Lebanon Middle/High School and cellist with the Lancaster-based quartet, Vivace Strings.
 She teaches cello privately at the Community Music Institute at Lebanon Valley College in Annville PA and Strike a Chord Music in Walnutport PA.
 As a private instructor for many years, her specialty is catering each lesson to the individual student.
-Jessica is in the process of obtaining her M.M. in Orchestral Conducting from Messiah College.
+Jessica is in the process of obtaining her M.M. in Orchestral Conducting from Messiah College and is the 2014 recipient of the PADESTA "Outstanding New String Teacher" award.

 Guitarist Joseph D. Mixon, longtime adjunct assistant professor of music at Lebanon Valley College is the 2008 recipient of the College’s highest honor for its adjunct faculty-the Nevelyn J. Knisley Award for Inspirational teaching.
 Mixon has performed internationally as an artist and clinician doing teacher trainings and musical missions in India, Nepal, Puerto Rico and Costa Rica.
 He has studied guitar with Dennis Sandoli, Vic Juris, Tony Ventura, Frank DiBussolo and Joseph Mays, among others and is the founder of The Big Wahu Caribbean Band.
 He is also the artist and teacher for TRUEFIRE.COM, an online guitar study site.
 Joe is also the founder and current director of RPM productions Inc. In addition to his commitments to Lebanon Valley College, Mixon is the guitarist in residence at the Lehigh Valley Charter School for the Arts in Bethlehem and the house guitarist at The Sands Casino in Bethlehem.
 A graduate of Moravian College, Mixon went on to earn a Master’s in Music from Combs College of Music.